thebaldgeek/thebaldgeek.github.io/Iridium.md

 Navigation: [home](README.md)

 There is a solid amount of ACARS messages being sent via the Iridium satellite constellation.
-To set expectations right up front, there are no position reports, so no chance of plotting pixels on a map, also the way Iridium works, routing messages between satellites in LEO to the nearest satellite that can 'see' a ground station (gateways are located in Tempe, Arizona (USA) Fairbanks, Alaska (USA) Svalbard, Norway (Europe) Punta Arenas, Chile (South America)), you often only get a fragment of the ACARS message.
+To set expectations right up front, there are no position reports, so no chance of plotting aircraft pixels on a map, also the way Iridium works, routing messages between satellites in LEO to the nearest satellite that can 'see' a ground station (gateways are located in Tempe, Arizona (USA) Fairbanks, Alaska (USA) Svalbard, Norway (Europe) Punta Arenas, Chile (South America)), you often only get a fragment of the ACARS message.
 And voice?
 Very delayed, very time consuming, very CPU intensive for just a few seconds of a random unknown call audio (ie, more than just aircraft voice calls are carried by Iridium, so you cant _just_ decode aircraft calls), so we are not even going to discuss it.
  Currently there are a solid number of avgeek ground stations scattered around mainland USA and a few around Europe / UK which when combined are seeing around 24,000 Iridium ACARS messages a day.
     <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/iridium/usaEuro2_fast.gif" height="288">
 In Jan 2022 we started looking at it seriously, so all this is very new and thus a bit rough around the edges, but here are some tips to get you started.
 If you want to get technical, [this doc](https://www.icao.int/safety/acp/inactive%20working%20groups%20library/acp-wg-m-iridium-3/ird-swg03-wp05-draft%20iridium%20ams(r)s%20tech%20manual%20-%20021506.pdf) is a good read.

 Sep 2022 Iridium has picked up a LOT of interest in the past few months with some very interesting posts on the ACARS groups.io email list.
-Seems that a good amount of military aircraft (All USAF KC-135) are going to be moving from Inmarsat L-Band to Iridium.
+Seems that a good amount of military aircraft (All USAF KC-135 for example) are going to be moving from Inmarsat L-Band to Iridium.
 There also have been some really solid appreciation for Iridium ACARS messages given via Twitter from the website power users.
 It's clear that this bleeding edge mode has a great deal of untapped potential.
 Insert usual call for more feeders here...

 Check out the Iridium page on [tbg.airframes.io] to see the sort of data you will be getting.
 Iridium is the second most expensive ACARS mode (after C-Band), so be sure it has some data you really care about.
 If you live in an area already covered (check the [about page](https://tbg.airframes.io/dashboard/about) for example global ACARS Iridium stations), you might want to think twice about the expense.
 Your data will help, but don't go hungry or cold to provide what we already have on the sites.